 As I mentioned in the beginning, these books I would recommend as I thoroughly enjoyed them.
 There may have been elements that I didn’t like, but could get past while reading the book.
 The subject of the book was something that I was into, and the characters were interesting to read about.
 These books don’t take me forever to finish, but I’m easily able to set them aside to do other things or take breaks while reading the book.

 Or books that also have editing errors typically end up in this rating even if I couldn’t put the book down.
 Though sometimes these can end up pushing their way up further depending on the error as some of my favorite books do have errors in them.
 It just depends on how jarring it was overall.

 ☆☆☆☆ I Can’t Put This Down

 If I find a book where I literally can’t do anything else but read this book, it falls into this category.
 Especially if I’m staying up until 2 AM to read.
 The plot, characters, and writing style are something that I would find myself talking about with anyone I know.
-While I couldn’t put the book down, it’s not taking the place of one of my all time favorite books.
+While I couldn’t put the book down, there may be elements that I think could’ve been handled better (LGBTQ+ representation, diversity, etc.).

 I’m probably going on Tumblr at some point to look up fanart, memes, or other things relating to books that fall into this range.

 To get to the top tier, this book has to blow me away.
 Hitting that four-star status of me not wanting to put the book down and having nothing I can think could’ve been done better.
 These books I come back to time and time again, and usually, after finishing these books I’m in a book slump for a week or so, or unable to get past the story to even consider reading something else.